SDP-2024/pool-ball-tracker/README.md

 Modify `config.yaml` to adjust settings such as:

 - Camera ports
-- Network ports
+- Confidence threshold
-- Size parameters
+- Position threshold
-- Color parameters
+- Update interval
-- File paths
+- Use networking

 **Important settings**